FAQ - Frequently Asked Questions

 I live abroad can I come?

-Yes, we are visa sponsoring body and can take international applicants.
-You will have to pay for your oversees travel, NHS insurance and visa certificate.
-For more information please go to the UK Government website on Religion Worker Visas.
+Yes, we are a visa sponsoring body and can take international applicants.
+You will have to pay for your overseas travel, NHS insurance and visa certificate.

 What is the faith criteria for entry?